GMAT Score for Michigan Ross School of Business

 GMAT Score for Michigan Ross: What Score Do You Need?

-Generally speaking, a good GMAT score for any MBA program will be equal to the average GMAT score of admitted students.
+Generally speaking, a good GMAT score for any MBA program will equal the average GMAT score of admitted students.
 However, class averages are merely a starting point when you set your GMAT score goal.
 After all, admissions committees weigh numerous factors when considering each applicant.
-GPA, work experience, recommendations, personal background and application essays — all of these elements of your MBA application will come into play in addition to your standardized test scores.
+GPA, work experience, recommendations, personal background, and application essays — all of these elements of your MBA application will come into play, in addition to your standardized test scores.

 So, you can’t simply assume that the class average is the GMAT score that will make you a competitive applicant.
 Clearly, many Ross students were admitted with below-average GMAT scores and many had above-average scores.
 In other words, there is no one “magic number” that opens the door for every applicant.
 To set your score goal, you need to think like admissions, weighing all of your unique strengths and weaknesses.